apify/actor-whitepaper/README.md

 Packaging your software as Actors makes it faster to lunch new small SaaS products and then earn income on them, using various monetization options, e.g. fixed rental fee, payment per result, or payment per event (see [Charging money](#charging-money)).
+The monetization gives developers an incentive to further develop and maintain their Actors.

 Actors provide a new way for software developers like you to monetize their skills, bringing the creator economy model to SaaS.